All Food and Drink

 There’s no better place to enjoy lunch than on tree-lined streets of the West Village.
 Ask our Concierge to recommend their favourite restaurants in the nearby neighbourhood, from Café Cluny to Don Angie – a 20-minute walk or 10-minute car ride away.

 There's no better way to view Downtown Manhattan than by boat – Champagne glass in hand.
-Let our culinary team prepare a gourmet picnic for you and your family or friends aboard your sail boat or yacht rental from North Cove Marina.
+Let our Concierge team arrange a private sailboat or yacht rental from North Cove Marina for you and family and friends.

 - A Date with the Brooklyn Bridge